 His idea would allow users to block out all unverified accounts from their feed, but will also leave the option to see anonymous profiles is they wish.
 Those wishing to stay away from unverified accounts would be able to go to “verified only” by default.
 This means that users would only see users with the blue check mark, while Tweets from unverified accounts will be “blurred out”.

-In Calacanis’ vision, at the start of 2017, users would be able to visit the verified.twitter.com to start the verification process.
+In Calacanis’ vision, at the start of 2017, users would be able to visit verified.twitter.com (now defunct) to start the verification process.
 Essentially, if Twitter and their CEO give their users more control over what they see on their feeds, perhaps they can help prevent cyberbullying and harassment from driving people away from their platform.
 But would that even be enough?

 This idea, and others like it, show that Twitter needs to be taking online harassment more seriously, but thus far, their efforts have been inconsistent at best.
 Although Leslie Jones was a high-profile case of cyberbullying, there are plenty of other examples of harassment happening to lesser known people on Twitter, particularly to women of color.
 With an extremely vague abusive behavior policy, many feel as if Yiannopoulos wouldn’t have been banned if the harassment had happened to an average person instead of a celebrity.